Home-office deductions for the 2020-2022 tax years

 The what: Which home-office expenses are deductible under the detailed method?

-For employees claiming home-office expenses under the detailed method, only the employment portion of actual amounts paid are eligible.
-Furthermore, expenses that have been or will be reimbursed by the employer cannot be claimed by the employee as a deduction.
+For employees claiming home-office expenses under the detailed method, only the employment portion of actual amounts paid are eligible, and only expenses paid in the part of the year they worked from home can be claimed.
+Expenses that have been or will be reimbursed by the employer cannot be claimed by the employee as a deduction.

 Once the employment portion of the workspace is determined, the CRA website provides a list of common expenses that can be claimed by employees as deductions under the detailed method, limited to such employment portion.
-Eligible expenses include:
+Eligible expenses include but are not limited to:

 - Utilities (e.g., electricity, heat, water);

-Certain office supplies (e.g., stationery items, paper) are also eligible and can be fully deducted (i.e., they are not limited to the employment portion of the workspace).
+Certain office supplies (e.g., stationery items, paper) and certain phone expenses are also eligible for deduction and they are not limited to the employment portion of the workspace.

-Expenses that cannot be claimed as deductions include:
+Expenses that cannot be claimed as deductions include but are not limited to:

 - Mortgage payments (principal and interest);

-- Furniture and other capital expenses (e.g., computer and home office equipment)1; and
+- Furniture and other capital expenses (e.g., computer and home office equipment)1.

-1 Note that the CRA previously confirmed that for 2020, an employer can reimburse up to $500 of computer and home-office equipment for each employee in order to allow them to carry out their work, provided receipts are provided to the employer.
+1 Note that the CRA confirmed that for the period between March 15, 2020 and December 31 2021, an employer can reimburse up to $500 of computer and home-office equipment for each employee in order to allow them to carry out their work, provided receipts are provided to the employer.
 A reimbursement up to this amount would not be taxable to the employee.

 The how: Which forms can you use & what is the process?

 If you claim home-office expenses under either the temporary flat-rate method or the detailed method, you have to complete the CRA’s Form T777S, “Statement of Employment Expenses for Working at Home Due to COVID-19.”
-Form T777S should be attached to the 2020 income tax return.
+If you are a commissioned employee and are claiming additional employment expenses not related to your home office, you have to complete the CRA's Form T777 "Statement of Employment Expenses" instead.
+Form T777S or T777 should be attached to the 2020, 2021, or 2022 income tax return.

 Which method should you choose?